axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-17-no-bonuses-or-salaries.markdown

   <li>The boss is the boss thanks to capital.</li>
  </ol>
  <p>With this capital, the boss now buys machinery, hires people, and (in the pre-COVID-19 era) rents a building to house said machinery and people.</p>
- <p>See what happened here: I wrote “hires people” and you didn’t even blink.
-It’s the normal thing: capital creates jobs that the boss hires people into.
+ <p>See what happened here: I wrote &ldquo;hires people&rdquo; and you didn&rsquo;t even blink.
+It&rsquo;s the normal thing: capital creates jobs that the boss hires people into.
 Period.</p>

 <h1>Ask Yourself</h1>
  <p>Here is the typical view,</p>